What is managed mobility services? What you need to know about MMS

 This refers to the inventory of network contracts and devices, as well as device audits and usage logs.
 Some usage management can also provide telecom expense management, which keeps communication costs under control.

 - Device and system management

 This is the optimization of a mobile framework, including device performance and technical support.
-The demands placed on this aspect of MMS are determined by whether devices are corporate-owned or part of BYOD policies.
+The demands placed on this aspect of managed mobility services are determined by whether devices are corporate-owned or part of BYOD policies.